conveyal/geom2gtfs/README.md

 geom2gtfs
 =========

 [geom2gtfs](https://github.com/conveyal/geom2gtfs) is a command line tool that converts each feature in a shapefile into a route in a GTFS file.

+This tool is now deprecated in favor of our graphical [Scenario Editor](https://github.com/conveyal/scenario-editor) tool.

 [![Build Status](https://travis-ci.org/conveyal/geom2gtfs.svg?branch=master)](https://travis-ci.org/conveyal/geom2gtfs)